francis-collab/alu-web-development/html_advanced/README.md

 ### Task 0: README and Objectives

-For this task, you will create a `README.md` file and outline the objectives of the project.
+For this task, I will create a `README.md` file and outline the objectives of the project.
 The focus is on the HTML structure only, without any CSS or styling.

 ### Designer File

-The designer file is available on Figma.
-You can access the final result [here](https://www.figma.com/file/your-figma-file-link).
+The designer file is available on https://www.figma.com/.
+You can access the final result [here](https://www.figma.com/files).
 To have access to all design details, "Duplicate to your Drafts" in Figma.

 ### Important Notes with Figma